nal-epfl/castan/README.md

 ### Understanding the build process

 CASTAN is built as a fork of KLEE and thus has similar build requirements.
-Though it is possible to build on other platforms, we document here the build process for Ubuntu 16.04.
+Though it is possible to build on other platforms, we document here the build process for Ubuntu Server 16.04.
 The build prerequisites are:

- * Ubuntu packages: autoconf, automake, bc, binutils-dev, binutils-gold, bison, build-essential, cmake, curl, doxygen, flex, g++, gcc, git, libboost-all-dev, libcap-dev, libffi-dev, libgoogle-perftools-dev, libncurses5-dev, libpcap-dev, libtcmalloc-minimal4, libtool, libz3-dev, m4, make, python, python-minimal, python-pip, subversion, texinfo, unzip, wget, zlib1g, zlib1g-dev
+ * Ubuntu packages: autoconf, automake, bc, binutils-dev, binutils-gold, bison, build-essential, cmake, curl, doxygen, flex, g++, gcc, git, libboost-all-dev, libcap-dev, libffi-dev, libgoogle-perftools-dev, libncurses5-dev, libpcap-dev, libtcmalloc-minimal4, libtool, libz3-dev, m4, make, parallel, python, python-minimal, python-pip, subversion, texinfo, unzip, wget, zlib1g, zlib1g-dev
  * LLVM 3.4 and CLang 3.4 (no need for compiler-rt), which we build from source.
  * STP 2.1.2, which we build from source.
  * MiniSAT (master branch, or commit 3db58943b6ffe855d3b8c9a959300d9a148ab554 in our latest build), which we build from source.